 Who We Serve

-LAHR serves pregnant women, large fatherless families, mothers and fathers who have no recent employment history, and families who are not eligible for emergency human services.
+LAHR serves pregnant women, single mothers with children, mothers and fathers who have no recent employment history, and families who are not eligible for emergency human services.
 Our clients also include women who have been employed and have left their employment to escape abuse, and women who have suffered from medical or other emergencies and lost their housing because they didn’t have the funds to cover these emergencies.
 Los Angeles House of Ruth provides these despairing women and their children with a safe and secure place to heal.

 One hundred percent of our service population lives below the federal poverty level and many times LAHR is their last hope.